Archive for the ‘South African Beat & Garage’ Category

 the Bleached Zulu Pt 3 -The Shangaans -frontiers of Afrocentric Rock

 If there is one white pop band that deserves to be crowned as the Bleached Zulu then it must be the South African group The Shangaans.
 They even adopted their name from an African tribe noted for their musical virtuosity.
-In a previous post I have highlighted the song “Liwa Wechi”, the B-side of their hitsingle “The Click Song” (Columbia 45-DSA 612, 1965)
+See previous post for the song “Liwa Wechi”, the B-side of their hitsingle “The Click Song” (Columbia 45-DSA 612, 1965)

 Now here are a few selections from their 1965 debut album “Jungle Drums”, remarkable fact is that both tracks were written by Miriam Makeba.
 The album was released in the UK and spawned many hit singles and a overseas career for the 5 young guys known as The Shangaans.
 Not a bad achievement considering the fact that the international boycot against South African apartheid then ruled the world.